 The following general elections are conducted in Finland:

 - parliamentary elections every four years,

-- municipal elections every four years,
+- county or municipal elections every four years,

 - election of the President of the Republic (presidential election) every six years, and